oroinc/orocommerce/src/Oro/Bundle/RFPBundle/Resources/doc/api/request.md

 #### add_relationship

-Set assigned customer user records for a specific request record.
+Set customer users that will receive the order delivery records for a specific request record.

 {@request:json_api}
 Example: